What units should I use?

 Grain can be set to the longer or shorter side of the stock.
 By default, the longer size of the stock / part is oriented horizontally.

-If using CabinetSense, ensure the grain is set accordingly in the software (long side horizontal = grain horizontal).
+If using CabinetSense or other software, ensure the grain is set accordingly (long side horizontal = grain horizontal).

 Then simply drop in the OBJ file and a preview of the data will be shown in the table.
 Not all parts will be shown in the list.